jordanbell2357/jordanbell2357.github.io/blog/_posts/2023-04-27-kcat-kafkacat.md

 where `3FPYLWJU5MMU2TL2` is an API key for the cluster.

-The syntax we end up with does not invoke the environment ID or the cluster ID, but we do not know that beforehand; above we laid out all the parameters we have with which to work.
+The syntax we end up with does not invoke the environment ID or the cluster ID, but we do not know that beforehand; above we laid out all the parameters at our disposal.

 We use `gpsdecode` from `gpsd-clients`.